Responsible AI in Protein Science

 AI Safety Summit

 In 2023, we convened the world’s first AI safety summit focused on protein science.
 This landmark event brought together leading computational biologists, ethicists, science publishers, and representatives from key organizations, including the White House Office of Science and Technology Policy.
-The meeting launched new partnerships and sparked a global effort to develop guidelines that researchers can follow as they create and share advanced tools for biomolecular research.

 Community Values, Principles, and Commitments

-These community standards encourage ethical behavior on the part of individual researchers by, for example, creating obligations to report concerning research practices and purchase synthetic DNA only from providers that adhere to industry-standard biosecurity screening practices.
+Over 170 scientists who lead research teams in our field have signed new community standards on responsible AI development.
+These standards encourage ethical behavior on the part of individual researchers by, for example, creating obligations to report concerning research practices and purchase synthetic DNA only from providers that adhere to industry-standard biosecurity screening practices.

 SKYCovione manufacturing facility in South Korea.
 Image: SK bioscience